Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Monte Carlo Simulations

-Like for the estimated spatial weights, we also show the resulting estimated mean level for one replication in Figure \ref{fig:CP_sim}.
-In particular, we plot the true mean levels $\xvec{a}_t$ as black line as well as the estimates $\hat{\xvec{a}}_t$ as red line.
-The underlying weighting scheme is a Queen's contiguity matrix.
-Hence, the process in each plot is effected by its direct neighbors, meaning we kept the correct positions of the spatial locations in Figure \ref{fig:CP_sim}.
-In general, the resulting mean level is estimated quite precisely.
-If we observe a deviation from the true level $\xvec{a}_t$, e.g. $i = 19$, the difference is usually captured by the spatial dependence $\hat{\xmat{W}}$.
-For instance, location $i=10$ has an erroneously estimated change point after the first 50 observations, as the direct neighbors 14 and 15 exhibit a change point exactly at $t=50$.
-As a consequence, the algorithm does not distinguished correctly between $E(\xvec{Y}_t) = (\xmat{I} - \xmat{W})^{-1} \xvec{a}_t$ and $\xvec{a}_t$.
-If the dependence is estimated better, e.g. for $i = 1$ or $i = 21$, the estimated spatial mean level is much closer to the true level $\xvec{a}_t$.
-In summary, it can be stated that the proposed estimation procedure can capture the dynamics of $\xvec{a}_t$ quite well, but it, of course, depends on the precision of the estimation of $\xmat{W}$.
+In general, the estimation precision of the weights is increasing with increasing time horizon $T$, while the average bias is decreasing.
+That means that the estimation of the spatial dependence structure in terms of the magnitude of the weights $w_{ij}$ and the number of correctly selected positive weights (i.e., the active set) was getting more precise in all considered cases with an increasing time horizon.
+As we observed for the spatial dependence, the estimation precision of $\xvec{a}_t$ is higher in all cases for $T = 200$ compared to $T = 100$ (i.e., the MAE is decreasing with increasing $T$).
+In contrast, the average bias is increasing in some of the cases, mostly if the spatial dependence is weak.
+In the majority of cases, the average bias of $\xvec{a}_t$ is, however, decreasing with an increasing number of time points.
+Generally, if we observe a deviation of the estimated levels $\hat{\xvec{a}}_t$ from the true ones, the difference is usually captured by the spatial dependence $\hat{\xmat{W}}$.
+Thus, local change points are erroneously reflected into other locations in some cases.
+That is, if the dependence is more precisely estimated, the estimated spatial mean level will be much closer to the true level $\xvec{a}_t$.
+In summary, it can be stated that the proposed estimation procedure can capture the dynamics of $\xvec{a}_t$ well, but it of course depends on the precision of the estimation of $\xmat{W}$.